BoxedBrain/pws-docs/docs/configuration/client-modules/applications/learning_the_applications/index.md

 ## Which applications need to be learned?

-As already indicated in the previous section, RDP and SSH applications are completely embedded in Password Safe.
+As already indicated in the previous section, RDP and SSH applications are completely embedded in {{about.product}}.
 These applications thus do not need to be specially learned.
 All other applications in Windows need to be learned once.

 ## What does learning mean?

 The record contains the user name and password.
 Learning involves defining the steps required.
 The result is equivalent to a script that defines where precisely the login data should be entered.
-In Password Safe, the completed instructions themselves are also known as an "application".
+In {{about.product}}, the completed instructions themselves are also known as an "application".

 ## Relevant rights